-Every day we are constantly inundated with news and opinions on what is causing the climate crisis our planet is facing and what we need to do about it.
-Climate change is an increasingly concerning issue for everyone, but it’s often hard to see where people can make a significant impact in their daily lives.
-It’s easy to see the big changes like switching to an electric car, or growing all your food or buying it local, or even reducing your waste to the point that all your trash for a year can fit in a mason jar, but those aren’t attainable for most people!
+Every day we are constantly inundated with news and opinions on what is causing the climate crisis our planet is facing, and what we need to do about it.
+Climate change is an increasingly concerning issue for everyone, but it’s often hard to see where people can make a change in their daily lives to reduce their carbon footprint.
+It’s easy to see the big changes like switching to an electric car, growing all your food or buying it local, or even reducing your waste to the point that all your trash for a year can fit in a mason jar, but those aren’t attainable for most people.
 Those are all valuable contributions to the fight against climate change, but there are also plenty of small changes that everyone can make in their everyday lifestyle in order to reduce their carbon footprint.
-Here are 6 things that contribute to your carbon footprint that many people may not have thought about.
+Here are 6 contributors to your carbon footprint that many people may not have thought about.

 Regularly service your car

-We all know that driving creates a significant carbon footprint through the fuel that cars burn and the emissions that they subsequently release.
+We all know that driving is one of the biggest causes of large carbon footprints through the fuel that cars burn and the emissions that they subsequently release.
 However, for many people cars are a necessity in order to support themselves and live their lives.
 One way that people can reduce unnecessary emissions is by regularly servicing their car and ensuring that it is running at optimal efficiency.
 When a car is not running properly, that can result in it burning additional fuel and releasing more emissions than it should under normal operating conditions.
 Regularly checking your oil, coolant, and tire pressure are all easy ways to make sure your car is performing at it’s best and it only takes a few minutes of your time.
-You can also utilize public transportation whenever possible, to reduce the amount of trips you need to take in your car.
-This both reduces your emissions and cuts down on wear and tear on your own vehicle.
+You can also utilize public transportation whenever possible to reduce the amount of trips you need to take in your car.
+This both reduces your own carbon footprint and cuts down on wear and tear on your own vehicle.

 Unplug electronics when not in use